Party Entertainer in Entire Productions

 On Monday, Jacqueline took me to see her old college roommate who just happens to run Trademark Events (think Lucas Film, Google, ILM).
-Elle is a pistol, and a creative visionary!
+Elle is a pistol and a creative visionary!

 Later that afternoon we cozied up in the Hotel Vitale lobby with event planner extraordinaire Duncan Reyes.
 Now, that was fun!
-He is so funny, and great person to spend time with.
+He is so funny, and a great person to spend time with.
 Never a dull moment or lack of conversation with this guy!
 He has proclaimed us a "preferred vendor" which we humbly/gleefully accepted.

-The next day I drove over the Park Street bridge from Alameda to Jingletown where I was taken on a tour of Event Magic's HUGE warehouse of props, linens (they make them on site) and sound/lighting studio.
+The next day I drove over the Park Street bridge from Alameda to Jingletown where I was taken on a tour of Event Magic's HUGE warehouse of props, linens (they make them on-site), and sound/lighting studio.
 They have everything you can think of... old video games, the Eiffel Tower, custom painted backdrops...

 We attended a new networking group at the City Club on Wed morning.
 I'm thinking about becoming a member of this historic social club.
 It's quite lovely, and just 2 blocks from our office.

 And finally, we ended up at the Hotel Rex to kick it for a while with Greek Event Goddess Constance of Organized Chaos.
-She was fantastic, so much fun and WAY more energy that I could ever conjure up.
+She was fantastic, so much fun, and WAY more energy than I could ever conjure up.
 She's been in the business for, well... many years.
 And knows everything and everyone!
 It was so much fun, and I can't wait to see her again.
 Thankfully, her car wasn't towed from the loading zone:)

 One last and VERY exciting thing...
 I'm sponsoring [with music, of course] a beautiful event produced by Crystal LeQuang of Amazae Special Events and Nicole Ha Designs.
 It's called Una Bella Sera, and will take place on April 5th at the Julia Morgan Ballroom.
 If you'd like to attend, please register here as space is limited.